VertStretch/RenderBurst/README.md

 # Render Burst - Batch Rendering Add-on for Blender

-Render all cameras, one by one, and store the results.
+Render all cameras, one by one, and store the results. <br />
-Note: Currently supports 2.79 only.
-Doesn’t support animation.
+*Note: Currently supports 2.79 only.
+Doesn’t support animation.<br />*

-Authors: Aidy Burrows, Gleb Alexandrov, Roman Alexandrov
+Authors: Aidy Burrows, Gleb Alexandrov, Roman Alexandrov<br />

-# How to Install the Add-on, step-by-step
+## How to Install the Add-on, step-by-step

-1. Download RenderBurst.py
+1. Download **RenderBurst.py**

 2. Launch Blender! :) Go File > User Preferences > Add-ons